Nav Horizontal

 The "nav horizontal" enables users to navigate between links in a horizontal format.

 In page horizontal navigation items.
-It uses the navigation element which requires an accessible label (aria-label) that should be a very short description of the navigation items.
+It uses the nav element which requires an accessible label (aria-label) that should be a very short description of the navigation items.

 <ul class="flix-nav-horizontal__items">